-- (1) Office supplies, copies, and postage are needed for the general operation of the project. - (2) The laptop computer and printer are needed for both project work and presentations for the project director. - (3) The projector is needed for presentations and workshops.
+- (1) Office supplies, copies and postage are needed for general operation of the project. - (2) The laptop computer and printer are needed for both project work and presentations for Project Director. - (3) The projector is needed for presentations and workshops.
 All costs were based on retail values at the time the application was written.

-FEDERAL REQUEST (enter in section B, column 1, line 6e of form SF-424A) \$ 3,796
+FEDERAL REQUEST - (enter in Section B column 1 line 6e of form SF-424A) \$ 3,796

-F. Contract

-Contracts are considered to be a contractual arrangement to carry out a portion of the programmatic effort or for the acquisition of routine goods or services under the grant.
+F. Contract: A contractual arrangement to carry out a portion of the programmatic effort or for the acquisition of routine goods or services under the grant.
 Such arrangements may be in the form of consortium agreements or contracts.
 A consultant is an individual retained to provide professional advice or services for a fee.
 The applicant/grantee must establish written procurement policies and procedures that are consistently applied.
-All procurement transactions shall be conducted in a manner to provide to the maximum extent practical, open, and free competition.
+All procurement transactions shall be conducted in a manner to provide to the maximum extent practical, open and free competition.